-‘Bohemian Rhapsody’ May Get a Sequel
+‘Bohemian Rhapsody’ May Get A Sequel

 Rudi Dolezal, a music video director who formerly worked with Queen, told Page Six that both the surviving Queen members and the band’s management are “lining up behind” a sequel to Bohemian Rhapsody.
 However, a rep for Rami Malek, who won the Best Actor Oscar for playing Freddie Mercury in the film, told the newspaper that they’re not aware of any sequel talk.

-Bohemian Rhapsody‘s chronology ended with the band’s famous Live Aid performance in 1985, while Mercury died an AIDS-related death six years later, in 1991.
+Bohemian Rhapsody’s chronology ended with the band’s famous Live Aid performance in 1985, while Mercury died of an AIDS-related death six years later, in 1991.
 A sequel could conceivably cover that ground, as well as the story of how the band regrouped many years after Mercury’s death to perform with Adam Lambert.

-However, nearly all of Queen’s most famous music was produced in the period covered by the original film, and a second movie primarily about Mercury’s illness and death would likely have a dramatically different, and less crowd-pleasing tone than the first Bohemian Rhapsody did.
-Also, the film will have to find a new director, as presumably Bryan Singer- who has been accused of serial sexual misconduct in The Atlantic– will not be returning for any sequel.
+However, nearly all of Queen’s most famous music was produced in the period covered by the original film, and a second movie primarily about Mercury’s illness and death would likely have a dramatically different and less crowd-pleasing tone than the first Bohemian Rhapsody did.
+Also, the film will have to find a new director, as presumably Bryan Singer – who has been accused of serial sexual misconduct in a report by The Atlantic – will not be returning for any sequel.

 Queen music video director: ‘Bohemian Rhapsody’ sequel being discussed https://t.co/Qi9rG54loT pic.twitter.com/JDXFSbDSiI